 What Happens If You Overpay Your Credit Card?
 And What Do You Do?

 If you overpaid your credit card, interest isn’t charged on the amount; in fact, that amount is owed back to you.
-What you do next, whether that’s requesting a refund or applying the overpayment to next month’s bill, is up to your discretion.
+What you do next, whether that’s requesting a refund or applying the overpayment to next month’s bill, is your choice.

 How Credit Card Overpayments Happen